UNSTABLE-PLUTONIUM/libsetcolor/README.md

 use bright and normal respectively for color variations

-I made macro definitions for color and colour so you can do setcolour and resetcolours instead if you wand
+I made macro definitions for color and colour so you can do setcolour and resetcolours instead if you want

 and to read the example.c

 # congrats!

-you now libsetcolor
+you now use libsetcolor!